 — 4 U.S. Code § 7 – Position and manner of display

 Our elected officials volunteered for the job; a job they’ve also issued themselves many perks to garnish the power that comes with that job.
 It’s one thing to show respect for an office holder because it’s the law.
 The elevation to royalty status is problematic because we’re already dealing with inflated egos.
 Giving those egos validation only feeds into actions that result in campaign promises, never intended to be kept, blown off after elections.

 It gives the potential for those in the media (who have their biases) to beatify their preferred politician over another and commit the unethical whitewashing of the career of one while demonizing another.
 And now in the age of social media, it almost forces people who had genuine disagreements with a politician in life to show reverence in death at the risk of a pile on from the suddenly sanctimonious.

 When we grant nobility status to our elected, we don’t get the government we voted vote.
 We get the government they decide we deserve.

 When a Republican dies nowadays, the left is more than free to express their disdain (and worse) for that politician and/or their family.
 When a Democrat dies, the right reminds all of what the liberal media decided not to report in protection of a revered, partisan legacy.

-It’s a dangerous road to be travelled when we elevate the status of one over another, especially when that someone asked for the position in the first place.
+It’s a dangerous road to be traveled when we elevate the status of one over another, especially when that someone asked for the position in the first place.
 It’s a road our nation’s Founders didn’t travel.
 They risked all in sailing across a perilous ocean, endured an unforgiving environment, started a real revolution and escaped political persecution just so they could enjoy freedom from a king they never elected.